MustardOS/mustardos.github.io/docs/crew.md

 ---
+layout: default
 title: Supporting the Crew
-layout: default
+permalink: /docs/crew
+nav_order: 3
 parent: Welcome
-nav_order: 3
-has_toc: false
+has_children: false
 ---

 # Supporting all of the muOS Crew
 The following people deserve just as much if not more attention.
 If not for the following amazing folk muOS would not be nearly as good as it is today.
 Please visit their pages and if you have any spare change be sure to throw it their way as a way of saying thank you!

   * [acmeplus](https://ko-fi.com/acmeplus)
   * [antiKk](https://ko-fi.com/antikk)
   * [Cerceis](https://ko-fi.com/T6T2W19IM)